 May it please the court: Quite a few cases have already been presented to the Court of Public Opinion.
 This page lists the cases that are included in the True Stella Awards Book, now available at your favorite bookstore!
-The second page lists cases that were published in the TSA newsletter after the book went off to press.

 The book is positively stuffed with astounding cases: